VAV!/September 26, 2013

-Julia, the oldest of three children, was known as Juke, Juju and Jukies, by her father John McWilliams, Jr., a Princeton graduate and California real estate investor.
+Julia, the oldest of three children, also known as Juke, Juju and Jukies by her father, John McWilliams, Jr., a Princeton graduate and California real estate investor.
 Her mother, Julia Carolyn Weston, was an heiress of a paper company and Julia's grandfather once served as lieutenant governor of Massachusetts.
 Not too humble beginnings for Julia.

-Julia lived a privileged childhood, courtesy of the families' wealth.
-She was educated at San Francisco's prestigious Katherine Branson School for Girls where she stood out in the class as a 6' 2" fun loving, athletic young woman.
+She lived a privileged childhood, courtesy of the families' wealth, and was educated at San Francisco's prestigious Katherine Branson School for Girls.
+Julia stood out in the class as a 6' 2" fun loving, athletic student.

 In 1930, she enrolled at Smith College in Northampton, Massachusetts for writing.
-After graduation, Julia moved to New York, and began work in the advertising department of W&J Sloane.
-A transfer to the store's Los Angeles branch would find Child fired for a reported 'gross insubordination.'
+After graduation, Julia moved to New York and began work in the advertising department of W&J Sloane.
+A transfer to the store's Los Angeles branch later found Child fired for a reported 'gross insubordination.'

-By 1941, as World War II devastation was looming on the horizon, Julia moved to Washington, D.C., where she volunteered as a research assistant for the Office of Strategic Services (OSS).
-Julia played a key role in the office...one filled with world wide assignments of intrigue in the communication of top-secret documents between U.S. government officials and their intelligence officers.
+By 1941, as the devastation of World War II was looming on the horizon, Julia moved to Washington, D.C., where she volunteered as a research assistant for the Office of Strategic Services (OSS).
+While there, Julia played a key role in the office...one filled with world wide assignments of intrigue in the communication of top-secret documents between U.S. government officials and their intelligence officers.

 Above: Julia Child Remixed

-Julia Child died of kidney failure in August 2004 at Montecito.
+Julia Child died of kidney failure in August 2004 in Montecito.
 She was just two days away from her 92nd birthday at her death.

 Today, Julia's legacy lives on through her cookbooks and syndicated shows.
 During 2009 a film, 'Julie & Julia', opened to rave reviews in theatres.
 The movie, starred Meryl Streep and Amy Adams, and chronicled Child's life, and her influence around the globe.